TheConstructors/QwikStubs/Readme.md

 * Coveralls

 ## Sunspot (Solr) Configuration
 First, you need to start the Sunspot:Solr server to be running in the background.
 This can be performed with the ```bundle exec rake sunspot:solr:start``` command.
 Then, if you have not indexed before, or you perform a ```bundle exec rake db:seed```, then you need to also perform a ```bundle exec rake sunspot:reindex```.

+## Simulator
+For now you can simply run the simulator with: ruby simulator.rb <event-id> <seat-amount>.